-You can even download a Google Chrome extension to capture even more Acorns Earn deals while online shopping with more than 12,000 brands.
+You can even download a Google Chrome extension to capture more Acorns Earn deals while online shopping with more than 12,000 brands.
 Bonuses take 60 to 120 days to reach your account.

-And a final note: While there are some good offers on Acorns Earn, many are incentivizing you to buy things you may not really need.
+A final note: While there are some good offers on Acorns Earn, many are incentivizing you to buy things you may not really need.
 Purchasing a fancy product or service just to get a few bucks invested in your Acorns account kind of defeats the purpose of saving for your future.

 Acorns also has a few features common to all of its investment accounts.